 Himachal Pradesh has some jaw-dropping locations where landscapes come alive, and Chitkul is among those places.
 The rest of the other gems we’ll discover in other posts.

 It’s not just the big cities that the COVID pandemic has hit, but the far apart places like Chitkul.
 Tourism in Chitkul doesn’t remain at its peak throughout the year.

 The roads opened just a few days back; the hostel surroundings remain fully covered with snow, almost half a foot – one foot to the entrance.
 The water was frozen, and we were shivering at night with heaters on & there were around 5-6 people in the whole hostel of 30-40 occupancy of beds.

 Road to Chitkul in April

 The road conditions will not hamper your journey.
 However, you will be exhausted if you reach Chitkul after a long drive from Delhi.

 You can bring your car or bike, but to travel in an HRTC will be a different experience.

 Weather in Chitkul in April

 The weather will play a significant role, mainly when you depend on the temperature to proceed.
 For example, the people residing in Chitkul re-locate themselves because of harsh weather conditions & snow covering their doors, restricting them from staying inside.

-The people of Kalpa in Kinnaur call Chitkul Switzerland because of nature & the environment that inspires the majority of the tourists to visit here.
+The people of Kalpa in Kinnaur call Chitkul Switzerland because of nature & the environment that inspires most tourists to visit here.

-The chances are low that you can visit Chitkul in peak winters (Dec-Mar) because the roads will get blocked by the snow.
+The chances are low that you can visit Chitkul in peak winters (Dec-Mar) because the snow will block the roads.

 Suppose you are planning somewhere around that April.
-You’ll be facing cold weather conditions, if not in the morning, then definitely by evening.
+You’ll be facing cold weather conditions, if not in the morning, by evening.

 You can look at how beautiful the shot from the morning blue, an hour before the dawn looks, nature at its best.

 At night the temperature would slip around -1 degrees.

 1. Pack at Least Three Layers